Michael Silverstein: Academic work

-Silverstein earned his undergraduate degree at Harvard University, and earned his Ph.D. at Harvard, where he studied with the Russian linguist, semiotician and literary critic Roman Jakobson, a former member of the Prague School, where he also studied under the logician and philosopher Willard Van Orman Quine.
+Silverstein earned both his undergraduate and Ph.D. degrees at Harvard University, where he studied with the Russian linguist, semiotician and literary critic Roman Jakobson, a former member of the Prague School, and with logician and philosopher Willard Van Orman Quine.
 In 1982 he was awarded a MacArthur Fellowship in the second year of the prize's existence, and was the youngest person, at the time, to be awarded the grant.
 He was also a Junior Fellow of the Harvard Society of Fellows, in Anthropology.

 He was a prime influence in defining 'language ideologies' as a field of study.
 Language ideologies are socially grounded beliefs and conceptualisations of language, its functions and its users.
 Based on work of Benjamin Lee Whorf and Charles Sanders Peirce, and incorporating insights from structuralism, philology, history and social theory, he saw 'language ideologies' as patterns that guide speakers' use of language and so, eventually, change that language.
 We talk on the basis of what we believe we can do with and in language, and by doing that we shape our language.
 Thus, language ideologies form the bridge between language patterns and social and cultural structure, as the socially grounded beliefs in what language is and does convert into particular patterns of use that are understandable, precisely because they fit these beliefs and the expectations they generate.
 The connections between usage and beliefs are empirically identifiable as 'metapragmatics' - the articulation of beliefs about language use in language use (as when one uses polite formulae in addressing someone in a superior position).

 Silverstein's work caused a theoretical and conceptual shift in anthropology, linguistics and sociolinguistics.
 It led to a renewed interest in the study of linguistic relativity.
 It also added another perspective of critique of 'Chomskyan' conceptions of language and it has boosted a critical and politically sensitive trend in the study of language in society, influencing notably the study of language policy, language planning, and language in education.